primitive/nice2Bone/README.md

 A WordPress REST API based blog theme/app (CSR ONLY)

 Crafted with Node.js v23, React 19, Bootstrap 5 and Webpack 5.
-This was one of my first experiments with React/WP.
+This started as one of my first experiments with React/WP.
 Looked lovely but was not suitable for Websites due to SEO or prod due to performance

 ## Dev Notes